 We work with police, government, media, our valued corporate partners and the community to help solve and reduce crime.
-For more than 20 years Crime Stoppers has been the trusted service when it comes to collecting information about criminals and their activities from the public, and passing on those details to police to help solve crime and keep communities and families safe.
+For 25 years we’ve been the trusted service when it comes to collecting information about unsolved crime and suspicious activity from the public, and passing on those details to police to help keep communities and families safe.

 What we do

-Crime Stoppers allows you to share what you know about crimes and suspicious activity without saying who you are, so you can have peace of mind while still playing your part for the South Australian community.
+Crime Stoppers allows you to share what you know about unsolved crime and suspicious activity without saying who you are or getting involved, so you can have peace of mind while still playing your part for the South Australian community.
 You don’t have to leave your personal details, your call isn’t recorded or traced and, if making an online report, your IP address isn’t recorded.

 In addition to the police, Crime Stoppers works with the SA Government, Federal Government and trusted organisations that share our commitment to a safer South Australia to develop and deliver crime detection campaigns, as well as prevention and education programs on topics such as bushfire arson and online fraud.

 How you’ve helped

-Since 1996, information provided by the community to Crime Stoppers has directly helped to solve nearly 30,000 crimes and recover more than $8.8m of property.
+Since 1996, information provided by the community to Crime Stoppers has directly helped to solve more than 34,000 crimes.

 Your calls and online contacts have helped to identify drug labs and dealers, catch wanted fugitives, solve arsons, thefts and robberies, and apprehend criminals wanted for violent assaults and murders.

 We know that one call can make a real difference, so it is important that if you see something or hear something – then say something.

 How we work with police

 Crime Stoppers is not a department of South Australia Police, but we do work closely and pass your information onto them for investigation.
 Information about criminals and their activities can be made by calling 1800 333 000 or by submitting what you know online.

 What happens to your information